-A money plant is an excellent choice if you’re looking for a safe plant for your parrot to eat that is also low-maintenance.
+A money plant is a great choice if you’re seeking a safe plant for a parrot to eat that’s also low-maintenance.

 Money plants are succulents, so they’re bird-safe.
-This plant is also hardy – it can flourish without much light and will not need constant watering.
+This plant is also hardy – it can flourish without much light or water.

-Some plant enthusiasts consider money plants a little “basic” or dull, but your parrot will disagree.
-This popular choice makes a great decoration to brighten your pet’s home.
+Some plant enthusiasts consider money plants “basic” or dull, but a parrot will disagree.

-Petunias aren’t toxic to any animal, which is a relief, as your parrot will likely be attracted to the bright, soft petals.
-As long as your parrot doesn’t consume petunias to excess, it won’t experience any ill effects from doing so.
+Petunias aren’t toxic to animals, which is fortunate, as a parrot will likely be attracted to the bright, soft petals.
+As long as the parrot doesn’t consume petunias to excess, it won’t experience any ill effects.

-Petunias are best enjoyed from a distance for parrots, as these flowers need direct sunlight.
-If growing petunias, leave them by a window, in the eye line of your parrot.
+Petunias are best enjoyed from a distance for parrots because they need direct sunlight.
+If growing petunias, leave them by a window, in the eye line of the parrot.

-Your bird can admire beautiful petunias from the cage and interact during exercise if curious.
+A bird can admire petunias from the cage and interact during exercise when curious.

 10/ Purple Passion (Velvet Plant)

-The purple passion, named for its distinctive color, is one of the most common houseplants across the globe.
+The purple passion, named for its distinctive color, is among the most common houseplants.

-This plant flourishes indoors in similar temperatures to a parrot and is non-toxic, making it a fine addition to any birdcage.
+This plant flourishes indoors in similar temperatures to a parrot and is non-toxic, making it a good addition to a birdcage.

-Purple passion plants can grow quite large, so you may need to prune occasionally if you keep one in a parrot cage, though your pet will likely take care of this pecking and nibbling at the leaves.
+Purple passion plants can grow quite large, so you may need to prune them occasionally if you keep one in the cage, though a bird will likely take care of this by pecking and nibbling at the leaves.

 As the purple passion can become quite sprawling, parrots will enjoy hiding within its leaves.

-Here are the plants that must be kept away from your parrots:
+Here are the plants that must be kept away from parrots:

 - Amaryllis.
-These beautiful indoor flowers look striking, but ingestion causes salivation, stomach problems, and anorexia in parrots.
+These beautiful indoor flowers look striking, but ingestion causes salivation, stomach problems, and anorexia.

 - Daffodils.
-Although bright and cheerful to look at, daffodils cause vomiting, diarrhea, and seizures in companion birds.
+Although bright and cheerful, daffodils cause vomiting, diarrhea, and seizures.

 - Holly, ivy, poinsettias, and mistletoe.
-These festive favorites will all cause gastric distress to parrots, and ingestion can be fatal in the case of holly berries.
+These festive favorites cause gastric distress to parrots, and ingestion can be fatal in the case of holly berries.

 - Lilies.
-All lilies, including the ever-popular peace lily, will irritate the mouth of a parrot, leading to drooling and vomiting.
+All lilies, including the ever-popular peace lily, will irritate the mouth of parrots, leading to drooling and vomiting.

 - Philodendron.
 Consuming the leaves can be fatal.

 - Shamrock.
-There’s nothing lucky about shamrocks for animals, including parrots, who will be subjected to muscle problems if they eat this plant.
+There’s nothing lucky about shamrocks for parrots, who will develop muscle problems.

-Plants are a good addition to a parrot’s cage, as they remind your bird of its natural environment.
+Plants are a good addition to a cage because they remind parrots of their natural environment.